How to prepare data for vinyl pressing

 - Remove all template lines.

-I thought I've uploaded my artwork when I created the project.
-Why do I need to do it again?
+I thought I uploaded my artwork when I created the project, why do I need to do it again?

-We need your artwork in a pdf matched with the 1:1 template in order to print your design.
+We need your artwork in a PDF matched with the correct template in order to print your design.

 How do I submit my artwork files for print?

-Please send them in a single zip file using the uploader we provide at your project page.
-Make sure the file name clearly indicates what each pdf will be for. e.g. Label_Aside.pdf, Sleeve.pdf
+Please send them in a single zip file using the uploader we provide on your project page.
+Make sure the file name clearly indicates what each pdf is, for example: Label_side_A.pdf or Sleeve.pdf

 Can I check if my submitted artwork is OK to print?